MissAquarius/LeetCode/1 Two Sum.md

 ## Description
 >Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
 You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>
+>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>>Given an array of integers, return indices of the two numbers such that they add up to a specific target.</br>
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br>

 ## Example
 >Given nums = [2, 7, 11, 15], target = 9</br>